 3. Try Three to Five Group Fitness Sessions

 Try a class three to five times before deciding whether it’s for you.
 Each group fitness class has its own skill set and its own learning curve.
 Go in prepared to learn and try something new.
-For example, if you are taking a cardio class set to music (such as BODYCOMBAT™, Zumba, or Step), you will have to learn the moves first before you can really rock out.
-To get the most out of strength-based classes (such as BODYPUMP™, Boot Camp, or BOSU classes), you will need to learn where you are strength-wise so you can correctly choose your weight selections.
+For example, if you are taking a cardio class set to music (such as BODYCOMBAT™ or Step), you will have to learn the moves first before you can really rock out.
+To get the most out of strength-based classes (such as BODYPUMP™, Boot Camp, or other circuit style classes), you will need to learn where you are strength-wise so you can correctly choose your weight selections.
 These things take time and experimentation.
-Allow yourself the time to learn the moves and assess your strengths before deciding whether the class is for you.
+Allow yourself the time to learn the moves ana, or Step), you will have to learn the moves first before you can rd assess your strengths before deciding whether the class is for you.

 That’s it!
 Three easy steps and you are on your way to becoming a group fitness rock star!
 Check out the Group Fitness Schedule and pick a class to attend this week.
 Follow these three steps and soon you’ll be as confident as the other members of the class.
 Then one day, someone will introduce themselves to you as a new participant and you’ll have the opportunity to pay it forward!